-Basically, the Common Data Model (CDM) for Nonprofits is a set of standard data definitions.
-By using a CDM when building applications, developers can ensure their products more easily exchange data with other solutions that are built using the same CDM.
+Basically, the Nonprofit Common Data Model (NCDM) is a set of standard data definitions.
+By using a NCDM when building applications, application developers can ensure their products more easily exchange data with other solutions that are built using the same NCDM.

-Microsoft’s CDM is open and available for use with any service or application.
-To enhance the value of the CDM, Microsoft is working closely with people from various industries, including the nonprofit sector, to make the CDM more relevant by creating “Industry Solution Accelerators”.
+Microsoft’s standard common data model (CDM) is open and available for use with any service or application.
+To enhance the value of the CDM, Microsoft works closely with people from various industries, including the nonprofit sector, to make the CDM more relevant to specific verticals by creating “Industry Solution Accelerators.”
 In short, these accelerators extend the CDM to specific verticals to enable independent software vendors (ISVs) and other solution providers to quickly build industry-specific solutions.
 The potential of these accelerators is that they will be easier to integrate and maintain because they leverage the CDM.
 This will translate into lower overall cost of ownership for the end customer.
 Without the CDM, each ISV would start from scratch to build a custom data model into custom solutions connected through highly customized, costly integrations.

 Want to know about Microsoft?
-Download our guide: Survival of the Nimblest today!
+Download our guide: At the Crossroads of Nonprofit Digital Transformation

-Microsoft not only entered the nonprofit market, offering more technology choices for the sector, but also started right off the bat by playing a leadership role in the development of the NCDM and the launch of their Nonprofit Industry Accelerator.
+Microsoft not only entered the nonprofit market, offering more technology choices for the sector, but also started right off the bat by playing a leadership role in the development of the NCDM and the launch of their Nonprofit Industry Accelerator for Dynamics 365.
 This is critically important for Microsoft’s strategy of building a strong community of multiple ISVs and system implementers (SIs) that deliver solutions to the sector.